-Beginning in 2018, hospitals that voluntarily join the Patient Safety Movement Foundation can become a five-star hospital by making commitments in alignment with the PSMF’s 18 challenges and 34 solutions.
+Beginning in 2018, hospitals that voluntarily join the Patient Safety Movement Foundation can become a 5-star hospital by making commitments in alignment with the PSMF’s 18 challenges and 34 solutions.
 We know that implementing the APSS, as part of a comprehensive patient safety program, helps hospitals reduce preventable patient deaths.
-We believe all hospitals can become a five-star hospital within our network, helping us get one step closer to our shared vision of ZERO.
+We believe all hospitals can become a 5-star hospital within our network, helping us get one step closer to our shared vision of ZERO.
 We cannot hope for zero, we must plan for zero.

-Hospitals that have Achieved a Five-Star
+Hospitals that have Achieved 5-Star

-DIGNITY HEALTH, MEDSTAR HEALTH AND UPMC
+5-7.
+DIGNITY HEALTH, MEDSTAR HEALTH AND UPMC – LARGE HEALTH SYSTEMS BECOME 5-STAR

 These three hospital systems were announced on the 1st Annual World Patient Safety Day that they have reached 5-Star status.
 World Patient Safety Day also coincided with the Foundation’s Midyear Planning Meeting.